Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 Apply for state MFT licensure

 LMFTs can diagnose and treat mental health conditions with a specialty in relationship and family dynamics.
-Their training emphasizes systemic thinking: understanding how family-of-origin patterns, attachment styles, and relational dynamics contribute to individual mental health.
-They are the go-to providers for couples therapy, family conflict, divorce and co-parenting issues, and relational trauma.
+Training emphasizes systemic thinking: how family-of-origin patterns, attachment styles, and relational dynamics shape individual mental health.
+Common go-to providers for couples therapy, family conflict, divorce and co-parenting, and relational trauma.
 Cannot prescribe medication or administer psychological testing.

-Mental health licensing is regulated at the state level, which creates meaningful differences in title, requirements, and scope of practice across the country.
+Mental-health licensing happens at the state level, which produces real differences in title, requirements, and scope across the country.

 Title variations for counselors

 The same credential is called LPC (Licensed Professional Counselor) in most states, LMHC (Licensed Mental Health Counselor) in New York, Florida, and several others, LCPC (Licensed Clinical Professional Counselor) in Illinois and Maryland, and LPCC (Licensed Professional Clinical Counselor) in California and Ohio.
-All refer to the same master's-level counseling credential with equivalent scope of practice.
+All refer to the same master's-level counseling credential with equivalent scope.

-Post-graduate supervised clinical hours range from 2,000 (states like Oregon and Washington) to 4,000 (states like California and Texas).
-Some states count only direct client contact hours, while others include indirect hours (documentation, supervision meetings, case conferences).
-This difference can add 1-2 years to the licensure timeline depending on your state.
+Post-graduate supervised clinical hours range from 2,000 (states such as Oregon and Washington) to 4,000 (states such as California and Texas).
+Some states count only direct client contact; others include indirect hours (documentation, supervision, case conferences).
+The difference can add 1 to 2 years to the path depending on state.

 Psychologist prescribing privileges

-Five states currently allow psychologists to prescribe psychotropic medication after completing additional pharmacology training (typically a post-doctoral master's in psychopharmacology): Louisiana (since 2004), New Mexico (since 2002), Illinois (since 2014), Iowa (since 2017), and Idaho (since 2017).
-Several other states have introduced similar legislation.
-The required additional training is approximately 2 years.
+Five states currently allow psychologists with additional postdoctoral pharmacology training (typically a 2-year master's in psychopharmacology) to prescribe psychotropic medication: Louisiana (since 2004), New Mexico (since 2002), Illinois (since 2014), Iowa (since 2017), and Idaho (since 2017).
+Other states have considered similar legislation.

-The Psychology Interjurisdictional Compact (PSYPACT) allows psychologists to practice teletherapy across participating state lines.
-As of 2026, 42 states have joined.
-For counselors, the Counseling Compact allows LPCs to practice across 30+ participating states.
+The Psychology Interjurisdictional Compact (PSYPACT) allows psychologists to provide teletherapy across participating states (42 as of 2026).
+The Counseling Compact allows LPCs to practice in 30+ participating states.
 LCSWs are working toward a similar interstate compact.
-These compacts are especially important for telehealth providers.
+These compacts especially affect telehealth providers.

 Some doctoral programs offer advanced standing for applicants with a master's in counseling and clinical experience.
-Your supervised hours as an LPC do not transfer toward psychology licensure, but your clinical experience strengthens your application.
+Your supervised LPC hours do not transfer toward psychology licensure, but the experience strengthens your application.

 Social work and psychology coursework overlap is minimal.
-Most doctoral program requirements must be completed from scratch.
-However, your clinical experience as an LCSW is valuable for program admission and prepares you well for the clinical components.
+Most doctoral requirements must be completed from scratch.
+Clinical experience as an LCSW remains valuable for admission and clinical training.

 BSW to LCSW (advanced standing)

-If you hold a BSW from a CSWE-accredited program, many MSW programs offer advanced standing that reduces the program from 2 years to 1 year.
-You skip foundation courses and go directly into clinical concentration coursework and field placement.
+If you hold a BSW from a CSWE-accredited program, many MSW programs offer advanced standing that compresses the program from 2 years to 1, skipping foundation courses.

-Switching to psychiatry from a counseling career requires completing pre-med prerequisites (if not already done), medical school (4 years), and psychiatry residency (4 years).
-Your clinical experience may help with medical school admission, but no coursework transfers.
+Switching to psychiatry from a counseling career requires completing pre-med prerequisites if not already done, then medical school (4 years) and psychiatry residency (4 years).
+Clinical experience can support medical school admissions, but no coursework transfers.

-A Licensed Professional Counselor (LPC) or Licensed Clinical Social Worker (LCSW) credential requires the least graduate education.
-Both require a master's degree (2-3 years for counseling, 2 years for social work) followed by 2,000-4,000 hours of supervised clinical practice (roughly 2 years).
-The total path from a bachelor's degree to full licensure is 6-8 years.
+An LPC or LCSW credential generally requires the shortest graduate path.
+Both involve a master's (2 to 3 years for counseling, 2 years for social work) followed by 2,000 to 4,000 supervised clinical hours (around 2 years).
+The full path from a bachelor's to licensure is 6 to 8 years.
 Both credentials allow you to diagnose and treat mental health conditions independently once licensed.

-Can I become a therapist with a bachelor's degree?
+Can I become a therapist with only a bachelor's degree?

 Is a PhD or PsyD better for clinical psychology?

 Many CACREP-accredited (counseling) and CSWE-accredited (social work) online programs qualify for state licensure.
-The critical caveat: all clinical practicum and internship hours must be completed in person with real clients under live supervision.
-You cannot complete therapy training hours through online simulation.
-Before enrolling in any online program, verify accreditation status and confirm with your state's licensing board that graduates of that specific program are eligible for licensure in your state.
+The key caveat: clinical practicum and internship hours must be completed in person with real clients under live supervision.
+Therapy training cannot be completed through online simulation.
+Before enrolling, verify accreditation and confirm with your state board that graduates of that specific program are eligible for licensure where you live.